seamusdemora/PiFormulae/RPi4bSleep.md

 ### Make the change:

-***But first...*** You should review "The Organization's" documentation on [Pi 4 Bootloader Configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md) before proceeding here, if only to confirm these instructions are still valid.
-This is a *"new era"* for Raspberry Pi, and there may be changes that supersede these procedures.
+***But first...*** You should review "The Organization's" documentation on [Pi 4 Bootloader Configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md), and these [details on EEPROM configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/booteeprom.md) before proceeding here, if only to confirm these instructions are still valid.
+You may also consult `man rpi-eeprom-config`, thought it's fairly sparse.
+N.B.
+Storing the RPi bootcode in EEPROM is a *"new era"* for Raspberry Pi, and there may be changes that supersede these procedures.
 As you'll see, changing the boot configuration is not complicated, but improving one's forward visibility is always prudent.

 #### 1. Show the current EEPROM bootloader configuration: